 An employee/volunteer who makes such a protected disclosure has the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure.

 The organisation encourages employees/volunteers to raise their concerns under this procedure in the first instance.
-If the individual is not sure whether or not to raise a concern, they should discuss the issue with their line manager or the People team.
+If the individual is not sure whether or not to raise a concern, they should discuss the issue with their line manager.

 Personal grievances (for example bullying, harassment, discrimination) are not covered by this policy and procedure, unless the particular case is in the public interest (affects others), and should instead be dealt with using the diocesan grievance procedure.